davidsantana06/sweet-server/README.md

 #### 🗃️ Essential Data Creation

-The essential data can be found in `storage\setup.json`.
+The essential data can be found in `storage\setup\`.
 This file contains the following keys:

-- `"category_names"` - A list containing the names of recipe categories;
+- `default_categories.json` - A list containing the names of recipe categories;
+- `default_collaborator.json` - An object with the default collaborator data, without remuneration.
-- `"payment_method_names"` - A list containing the names of accepted payment methods;
+- `default_payment_methods.json` - A list containing the names of accepted payment methods;
-- `"default_collaborator_data"` - An object with the default collaborator data, without remuneration.
+- `user.json` - An object containing the the user's name.

 The keys have their default values and can be customized as needed, as long as the format is respected.

+### 📚 Docs

+The documentation is generated in the Swagger format using Flask-RESTx and is available at the base URL (`/`).
+For local testing, access `http://localhost:5000/`.

 ### ⚖️ License